-- Employment (Gusto namong makatrabaho sa planta sa semento) - > I am hoping to apply (Hope makaapply mi) - > Ensure project will not affect the health of the people (Maayo naman piro dili ba makadaut hantod sa tawo) - > They want the project for the children to continue to increase their economic value (Ipadayon jud ang proyekto para mga kabataan mo asenso ang atong barangay) - I hope that people will not be affected by the project (Nga unta nga dili rata ma apiktuhan sa ilahang proyekto - I hope that it will not give big impact due to cement dust (Hinaot unta nga dili maghatag ug dakong kadaot ilabi na ang abog) - It is not okay since our occupation is at stake since the only main source of living is fishing (Dili maayo kay makadaot sa panginabuhi makasamot sa kalisod, kay walay laing gisalingan dagat.
-It is okay for me just make sure that the health of the people will not be affected during - It is okay for me just make sure that the health of the people will not be affected during the operation of the plant.
+- > Employment (Gusto namong makatrabaho sa planta sa semento) - I am hoping to apply (Hope makaapply mi) - Ensure project will not affect the health of the people (Maayo naman piro dili ba makadaut hantod sa tawo) - They want the project for the children to continue to increase their economic value (Ipadayon jud ang proyekto para mga kabataan mo asenso ang atong barangay) - I hope that people will not be affected by the project (Nga unta nga dili rata ma apiktuhan sa ilahang proyekto - I hope that it will not give big impact due to cement dust (Hinaot unta nga dili maghatag ug dakong kadaot ilabi na ang abog) - It is not okay since our occupation is at stake since the only main source of living is fishing (Dili maayo kay makadaot sa panginabuhi makasamot sa kalisod, kay walay laing gisalingan dagat. - It is okay for me just make sure that the health of the people will not be affected during the operation of the plant.
 (Maayo unta nga dili makadaot sa katawhan kun magoperate na ang planta) - I hope that it will not affect the health especially the children.
 (Dili unta makaapekto sa katawhan ilabi na sa mga bata) - > Thankful because I have a project.
 (Nagpasalamat mig dako.
 Natagaan mi ng proyekto) - > Thankful for the project (Pasalamat sa proyekto) - Im afraid once the project operates it will affect our living in Pasil.
-(Manghinaot ko nga inig operate sa planta dili sa maapektuhan ang among pamuyo diri sa Pasil) - > Ensure permanent jobs (ayudan ug nay permanenteng trabaho) - Please proper disposal of the project (ayuha ang pagdispose sa proyekto) - It will increase and help the revenue of the barangay (makatabang gyud sa among barangay) - It is a good idea for the benefit of the people within the barangay. (makinabang gyud ang tawo dili sa among barangay) - Concrete barangay roads (sementuha ang among dalah sa among barangay) - Just make sure that it will be good and beneficial to each and every resident of the barangay (Unta ang maong proyekto makatabang ng dunay maayong efekto sa namuyo sa palibot) - Properly constructed (ayuha ang pagconstruct) - > We are hoping for bigger and better project for our people in the barangay. - > Improve the drainage system (ayuha gyud ang among drainage)
+(Manghinaot ko nga inig operate sa planta dili sa maapektuhan ang among pamuyo diri sa Pasil) - Ensure permanent jobs (ayudan ug nay permanenteng trabaho) - Please proper disposal of the project (ayuha ang pagdispose sa proyekto) - It will increase and help the revenue of the barangay (makatabang gyud sa among barangay) - It is a good idea for the benefit of the people within the barangay. (makinabang gyud ang tawo dili sa among barangay) - > Concrete barangay roads (sementuha ang among dalan sa among barangay) - Just make sure that it will be good and beneficial to each and every resident of the barangay (Unta ang maong proyekto makatabang ng dunay maayong efekto sa namuyo sa palibot) - Properly constructed (ayuha ang pagconstruct) - ➢ We are hoping for bigger and better project for our people in the barangay. - Improve the drainage system (ayuha gyud ang among drainage)